ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 Even if the maps in the map frames are in different projections, you can see that the red rectangle on the overview map corresponds to the extent that in the Main Map frame.

+I would like to do is to copy the country's liar from the map into the mind map and use it to get the scent of a particular country and then use the extent of that country to set the extent of the mine map.